After seeing the male Harpy Eagle at San Francisco Reserve, we enjoyed a return visit to our luncheon restaurant in Torti.

 The restaurant was good because it had hummingbird feeders and a small area where we could walk to find birds.

 Above and two below: Snowy-bellied Hummingbird (Amazilia edward).
-I really like the Latin name of this bird, but it goes to the point that scientific names really don't really suggest anything specific about most birds.
+I really like the Latin name of this bird, but it goes to the point that scientific names don't really suggest anything specific about most birds.

 I liked this hummingbird.